A113L/Concentrator/README.md

                         The range of rule chain lengths for combinatorial mode (e.g., 1 3).
   -gm, --generate_markov_rules
                         Enables generating statistically probable rules by traversing the Markov model.
-  -go MARKOV_OUTPUT_FILE, --markov_output_file MARKOV_OUTPUT_FILE
-                        The name of the output file for generated Markov rules.
   -ml MARKOV_LENGTH [MARKOV_LENGTH ...], --markov_length MARKOV_LENGTH [MARKOV_LENGTH ...]
                         The range of rule chain lengths for Markov mode (e.g., 1 5).
 Defaults to --combo_length if not set.
   --temp-dir TEMP_DIR   Optional: Specify a directory for temporary files.